 Further, we discuss everything you can expect in your free case evaluation so you know where to go from here.

 If a serious brain injury has caused you to suffer permanent brain trauma or disability, you should not handle the at-fault party alone, nor should you accept settlements from the insurance company right away.
-Instead, call the brain injury law firm of Munley Law today for a no-obligation, free consultation.
+Instead, contact Munley Law today for a no-obligation, free consultation.